karemhamam/YOCTO-README/README.md

 - [Bitbake User Manual](https://www.yoctoproject.org/docs/current/bitbake-user-manual/bitbake-user-manual.html)

 ## Contribution
-If you would like to contribute to myls, feel free to fork the repository and submit a pull request.
+feel free to fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 (mahamedhamam15@gmail.com)